 If you have registered your partnership with your city, that does not mean you are registered domestic partners according to your state.
 You may need to do that separately.

 If there are children from the relationship, a child custody and parenting time agreement need to be negotiated.
-And you will need to get a child custody court order approved by a family court judge.
+You will also need to get a child custody court order approved by a family court judge.
 The court might also order child support.

 Hiring a Family Law Attorney